-SAUs can meet the uniform health record requirement through the use of a paperless record, either through the use of a stand-alone electronic health record (EHR) solution or through an added module to the student information system.
+SAUs can meet the uniform health record requirement through a paperless record, either through a stand-alone electronic health record (EHR) solution or through an added module to the student information system.
 Paper solutions are also acceptable.

 SAUs should take the following steps: